 The call came against the backdrop of the irregularities witnessed during the conduct of the February 25th elections.
 According to him, with online voting, Nigerians can vote easily from any device which makes the entire voting process simple and more transparent.

-- “We must find a professional and globally acceptable standard or practice to address our grievance which is already provided by the Nigerian constitution and the Electoral Act 2022,” he said
+“We must find a professional and globally acceptable standard or practice to address our grievance which is already provided by the Nigerian constitution and the Electoral Act 2022,”

 He also called on stakeholders in the electoral process to talk to their supporters and agents to remain calm and ensure peace prevails in Nigeria.